Updated June 2017

 Another hot tip – if there’s a scene involving The Mountain, you might want to be prepared to look away.
 He features in most of the very worst scenes in the series although there’s also a story line involving Theon Greyjoy which is excruciating to watch too.
 Just make sure you have your GoT cushion on hand for those bits.
 Once you’ve seen something, you can’t unsee it.

-FAVOURITE CHARACTERS: There are so many fabulous characters but I particularly enjoyed the Imp, the complex Jamie Lannister, the heroic Brienne of Tarth and of course, the brooding Jon Snow.
+FAVOURITE CHARACTERS: There are so many fabulous characters but I particularly enjoyed the Imp, the complex Jamie Lannister, the heroic Brienne of Tarth and of course, the brooding and extremely easy on the eye Jon Snow.

 Like a lot of people, I watched the first three seasons of Homeland on TV in weekly instalments a few years ago.
 I lost interest somewhere in Season 3 though and didn’t watch Seasons 4 & 5 until last year.